 Powered by a 50cc two-stroke engine, a Motocompo weighs just 45kg with its 2.2l tank full of fuel.
 Cruising at around 30 km/h the twist-and-go Motocompo would be returning just shy of 200 miles per gallon!
 (UK).
 If period figures are to be believed then a Motocompo rider should be able to travel in excess of 80 miles from one tank of fuel.

 Sadly the Motocompo failed to inspire Japan and, despite decent initial sales, it ceased production just two years later.
 Like most automotive oddities, the Honda Motocompo lives on as a bit of a cult hero amongst those lucky enough to own one.

 Now, here’s what I find interesting about this bike: to me, it’s an idea that’s as relevant now as it ever was.
 Having commuted into and out of Bristol and Bath for several years, I’ve seen countless individuals parking their cars (usually in free car parks) only to continue the rest of their journey via a bicycle in the boot of their car.

 Hell, Ford has been toying with the idea of a portable folding e-bike within its cars for a good few years now.
-Take a look at this article to see what I mean.
+Take a look at Ford’s interesting MoDe to see what I mean.
 Ford even went as far as designing a bicycle that could be constructed using parts from a car itself, using spare wheels, the wheel jack and even the car’s headrest to form a fully functioning bike.

-Maybe this little Honda was just too far ahead of its time..
-In the meantime, if someone could please block Motocompo as a search term from my eBay account that would be most appreciated.
+Perhaps its thinking was just too radical for its time.
+Now, if someone could please block Motocompo as a search term from my eBay account that would be most appreciated.